Senior Health

 Importance of Family Care

-Family care is a transnational and collective undertaking that goes beyond the notion of one local primary caregiver.
+Family care is a transitional and collective undertaking that goes beyond the notion of one local primary caregiver.
 It involves the active involvement of multiple family members and extended networks, which is particularly evident in culturally diverse communities.
 Research conducted with Chinese, South Asian, and Latin American cultural groups living in Vancouver, Canada, highlights the need to broaden the understanding of family care and the use of technology to facilitate continuity and connection within extended family networks.

 In home care settings, family members often step into the role of caregivers, providing physical and emotional support to their loved ones.
 This involvement can range from assisting with activities of daily living, such as bathing and dressing, to managing medication schedules and accompanying individuals to healthcare appointments.